 Chinese Herbal Medicine

 For thousands of years the Chinese have used herbs for medicinal purposes, and the oldest Chinese herbal text is over two thousand years old.
-The primary idea behind traditional Chinese herbal medicine is the existence of qi, pronounced "kee."
-Qi is the energy in your body that nourishes you, cleanses you, and keeps you alive.
-There are many kind of qi, such as your central qi, digestive qi, and protective qi.
+The primary idea behind traditional Chinese herbal medicine is the existence of chi, pronounced "chee."

 There is a lot more to know about Chinese herbal medicine, such as the theory of yin and yang, the five elements, and the eight principles that affect yin and yang.
 Imbalance is thought to be the root of all illness, and the number one priority of Chinese medicine is to bring the body into balance.
 Through the use of herbs and acupuncture, the body is returned to a healthy state of equilibrium.